 There are several ways to upload your product catalog to external shopping services.
 Product feeds are used across numerous internet services that provide services for shopping, product comparison, advertisements, etc. Using the product feed, an online shop can upload its product catalog to the marketplaces, comparison engines, targeting networks, and affiliate services.

-Using the product feed allows you to save time in adapting the product catalog of your store to the requirements of the external platform.
+Using the product feed Google allows you to save time in adapting the product catalog of your store to the requirements of the external platform.
 The product feed can be created quickly with a mostly automated process by using a plug in for your store.
 The result feed will be optimized for the requirements of the external platform.

 The product feed is usually a file that contains structured information on the product catalog.
 Typically a shopping feed can be a file of XML, CSV or TXT format.
 This file includes all the information regarding products, including product images, attributes, description, price, availability, etc.